rohan911438/Jarvis-voice-assistant/README.md

 ├── requirements.txt       # Project dependencies
 ├── README.md              # This file
 └── jarvis-voice-assistant/ # (Optional submodule or folder containing additional assets or scripts)

+### 🌍 Open Source
+This project is open-source and built for the community.
+You’re welcome to fork, improve, and contribute to its development.

+🔗 GitHub: Jarvis Voice Assistant

+### 💡 Possible Enhancements
+*Context memory and conversation history

+*GUI interface for command interaction

+*IoT device support

+*Language translation capabilities

+### 🛠️ Built With

+*Python

+*OpenAI GPT API

+*SpeechRecognition

+*PyAudio

+*TQDM

+### 👨‍💻 Author
+**Rohan Kumar**
+📍 LinkedIn=www.linkedin.com/in/rohan-kumar-1a60b7314
+📦 GitHub: rohan911438